Quick Links

 • Ensuring - strategically - that the school budget is wisely spent.

-• Working with senior staff to oversee policy on the school's curriculum and on collective worship.
+• Working with senior staff to oversee policy on the school's curriculum, teaching and learning, SEND, and on collective worship.

 • Setting standards for pupils' behaviour and discipline.